Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Network Security.md

 Group policies can be extremely **useful in securing an organization**.
 Group policies can be used to set password policies, block unwanted applications, and even block access to the internet entirely in some cases.
 They can also be used to push out security updates, which are important to keep an organization safe.

 #### Organizational Units (OU)
 OUs are subdivisions of your domain within Active Directory.
 For example, if an organization has three separate locations, they may choose to have three organizational units within their domain.

 #### Home Folder
 A home folder can be set for each user in AD.
 If the home folder doesn’t exist when it’s added in AD, then AD will create the folder and set the permissions for you.
 By default, this folder can be accessed only by the user and the domain administrators.
 Home folders should be used by personnel to store their files on the server.
 Because computers can be lost or stolen, it’s best for users to store their documents on the server in this way rather than store them locally on their own machines.

 #### Folder Redirection

-Folder redirection allows administrators (and, in some cases, users) to redirect the path of a specific folder to a new location.
+Allows administrators (and, in some cases, users) to redirect the path of a specific folder to a new location.
 One popular implementation of this is to redirect a user’s Documents folder (that is stored locally on their machine) to a network location, such as the home folder.

 #### Security Groups
 A security group can be created to make assigning privileges and permissions to groups of users more efficient.
 Security groups are also helpful when auditing permissions.
 The security groups can be examined rather than the individual user.

 ---